THE SQUIRE COURSE

 Named after the immortal Gene Sarazen, the first golfer ever to win the professional Grand Slam, "the thinking man's course" is the ultimate test of accuracy and precision.
-Designed by Tom and George Fazio, The Squire is the shortest and most exacting of the courses at PGA National.
+Designed by Tom and George Fazio, The Squire is the shortest and most exacting of the courses at PGA National Resort.
 Accuracy with fairway woods and long irons is tested on many tees, and the new smaller "Emerald Bermuda" greens demand precise approach shots.
 Several doglegs provide a risk/reward opportunity for any longer hitter as well.
 The Squire is surrounded by natural areas teeming with vegetation and wildlife – the 5th hole even runs along part of a wilderness preserve, which borders the west side of the PGA National community.

 Last renovated: Fall 2012 (new turf, rebuilt bunkers, expanded tee and green complexes)